Withholding Tax on RRSP Withdrawals: What You Need to Know

 With today’s costs of both housing and a post-secondary education being so high, these programs can be very valuable.
 Remember though, while they allow you to avoid the income tax on RRSP withdrawals, you will still incur an opportunity cost.

-Withholding Tax and Low Income Individuals
+Withholding Tax and Low-Income Individuals

 Every Canadian taxpayer receives a basic personal income tax credit.
 In 2018, the amount is $11,809, meaning that you won’t pay any federal tax on an income below that amount.
 Since the RRSP withholding tax is refundable on your tax return, like any other tax paid throughout the year, those with low income can get the withholding tax back.

 If you make an RRSP withdrawal during a year when your annual income happens to be very low, you could receive up to the full amount of withholding tax back in the form of an income tax refund.